- Country Info

 One question to ask yourself is, how much money will I be able to save working an entry-level position right out of college?
 Why not see the world before you get tied down with a career and a mortgage and at the same time pay off a significant portion of your school loans?

-Excuse # 3 to avoid: I only want to go to a certain country, and can't afford it.
+Excuse to avoid: I only want to go to a certain country, and can't afford it

-A) Take an online TEFL course instead of a 4 week in person course.
-Taking an 11 week part-time online TEFL certification class instead of an onsite course will not only save you money on tuition, but it will also save you money since you can take the class while you are still at home.
+Taking an 11 week part-time online TEFL certification course instead of an onsite TEFL course will not only save you money on tuition, but it will also save you money since you can take the class while you are still at home.
 You'll save money since you won't need to take a month off to fly to a new location and you won’t need to pay for housing while you take the class.

 Additionally, the online class is part –time so you can earn your TEFL certification while you are still working and can continue to save money for your start-up costs.
 The price difference between an online course and a four-week course (tuition, housing, food) is typically $ 1,500 - $ 1,800.